FREE U.S. Shipping On All Orders Over $490

 Tips

-1. The process may require some trial and error to perfect, based on your specific conditions and materials.
-Due to the fact that the pit is not a closed space but rather an open aired environment, the heat during the burning process cannot be controlled at optimal biochar production temperature, causing regulations in biochar production.
+• Trial and Error: The process may require some trial and error to perfect, based on your specific conditions and materials.
+The open-air environment of the pit means the heat during the burning process cannot be controlled at optimal biochar production temperatures, affecting biochar quality.

 Blog Posts